Schools close and island life is under threat as Greece reckons with low birth rates

 Families in the U.S. and around the world are having fewer children as people make profoundly different decisions about their lives.
 NPR's series Population Shift: How Smaller Families Are Changing the World explores the causes and implications of this trend.

-The school day is just getting started, and four-year-old Vasiliki Vourgou, a little girl with dark eyes and hair pulled back in a shiny ponytail with a hot pink scrunchie, is alone.
+The school day is just getting started, and 4-year-old Vasiliki Vourgou, a little girl with dark eyes and hair pulled back in a shiny ponytail with a hot pink scrunchie, is alone.

 Most days, there are two pupils in this small classroom on the Greek island of Lemnos, with big windows and a view of the school's front courtyard.
 But one student is sick, so today it's just Vasiliki, going through the morning routine with her teacher.